 *To bulk publish map image and feature layers, the data store must be registered with a federated ArcGIS GIS Server site.

 Adding a data store item in the portal registers the data source with the federated servers that you specify.
-If you access the same source location (folder or database using the same credentials) from ArcGIS Pro and publish to one of these servers, you don't need to register the data store again.
+Database data store items that reference cloud data warehouses are registered with the system managed server only.
+If you access the same source location (folder, database, or cloud data warehouse using the same credentials) from ArcGIS Pro and publish to one of these servers, you don't need to register the data store again.

-Adding data store items to your portal makes it easier to share GIS data across your organization.
+Adding data store items to your organization makes it easier to share GIS data.
 You need to balance ease of access with the need to keep data secure.
 When you use data store items, access is controlled at multiple levels.
-See Controlling access to data published from data store items for details.

 Methods for adding data store items